-Philosopher, Ken Wilber, joins Chris to ruminate on identity, truth and freedom from the shadows of the soul.
+Philosopher, Ken Wilber, joins Chris Grosso for a conversation on finding truth, understanding our identity and finding freedom from the shadows of the soul.

 Ken gives us a bit of a background on himself.
 Success, love, loss; he talks about some of the most impactful moments in his life and how they came to blow open his perception of self and the world.